coetaur0/alpyne/README.md

-# ALgebraic PYthon NETs
-Algebraic Petri Nets in Python
+# Alpyne - Algebraic Petri Nets with Python

-AlPyNet is a package that serves two purposes.
-First, it allows for the definition of algebraic data types (ADTs) and term rewriting systems.
-The second and main purpose of the library is however to provide a utility to build and use Algebraic Petri
+**_Alpyne_** is a package designed for the construction and verification of Algebraic Petri Nets with Python.

-Nets (APNs) in Python.
+_Algebraic Petri Nets_ (APNs) are a high order variant of Petri Nets, a class of models typically used in the verification of concurrent software.
+The objective of Alpyne is to provide a framework to build models of concurrent programs with APNs and to automatically check properties on them.

 ## Installation

-To install AlPyNet, simply clone this repository and run the command `pip3 install --upgrade .`.
-The package is also available on PyPi and can be directly installed with the command `pip3 install alpynet`.
+To install _Alpyne_, simply clone this repository and run the command `pip3 install --upgrade .` at its root (and preferably inside of a [virtual environment](https://docs.python.org/3/tutorial/venv.html)).
+Once this is done, the package can be used like any other Python library.

 ## Usage

-### ADTs

-To define and use ADTs, the `alpynet.adt` module of this package can be used.
-Several examples of definitions of ADTs are provided with this package in the */alpynet/adts* folder of this repository.

-### APNs
+### Algebraic Data Types (ADTs)

+Algebraic Petri Nets are built on top of the concept of _Algebraic Data Types_ (a.k.a.
+ADTs -- mathematically formalised data structures described with the help of _many-sorted algebrae_, _axioms_ and _rewrite rules_ --
+see [Sannella and Tarlecki](https://www.springer.com/gp/book/9783642173356) for an in-depth discussion on the subject).

+Before an Algebraic Petri Net can be built, the sorts of the terms it uses as tokens need to be defined.
+This can be done with the `adt` module of this package.
+Examples of definitions of ADTs can be found in the */alpyne/adts* folder of this repository, where the ADTs of base sorts such as booleans or naturals are defined.

+### Algebraic Petri Nets (APNs)

-To define and use APNs, the `alpynet.apn` module of this package can be used.
-An example of script that builds and executes an
-APN to compute the Fibonacci sequence is provided in the */examples* folder of this repository.
+To define and use APNs, the `apn` module of this package can be used.
+An example of script that builds and executes an APN to compute the Fibonacci sequence is provided in the */examples* folder of this repository.